-PM Lee Hsien Loong's tribute to Dr Lee Boon Yang
+PM Lee Hsien Loong's Tribute to Dr Lee Boon Yang

-PM Lee Hsien Loong paid tribute to Minister for Information, Communications and the Arts (MICA) Dr Lee Boon Yang on his retirement from government on 1 April 2009.
+Prime Minister Lee Hsien Loong paid tribute to Minister for Information, Communications and the Arts (MICA) Dr Lee Boon Yang on his retirement from government on 1 April 2009.

 (ST File Photo)